termux/termux-packaging/README.md

 [![CI](https://github.com/termux/termux-packaging/workflows/CI/badge.svg)](https://github.com/termux/termux-packaging/actions?query=workflow%3ACI)

+# This repository has been archived since it is not in use by any of Termux's component

 # Termux packaging tools
 This project contains packaging tools for Termux written in Rust.

 *NOTE*: This is my first Rust code, so suggestions for improvements are very welcome!